Wearable Technology and the Emotion of Events

 Whether the aim is to motivate, excite, or even guilt trip; the success of any marketing activity is dependent on the level of engagement and interest from the target audience.
-It’s easy to identify the end goal, and when it comes to typical B2C campaigns, we can quite often attach a numerical value on the response.
+It’s easy to identify the end goal, and when it comes to typical B2C campaigns, we can quite often attach a numerical value to the response.
 This can be through increased revenue, boosted participation levels or growth of an online following.
-However, in areas such as the events industry it’s much harder to measure the direct reaction.
+However, in areas such as the events industry, it’s much harder to measure the direct reaction.

 In events, the goals vary.
 Whether it be motivating sales teams, building synergy within a leadership group, or creating a buzz amongst press during a product launch, the aim usually revolves around positively affecting the mindset of the delegates who attend.
 There are simple methods to help gauge people’s opinion post-event.
 There’s good old-fashioned face to face conversation, and there’s also feedback forms that can be handed to every delegate.

 But, how much can we rely on a 1-5 scale to truly show us the exact points of success throughout an event?
 And equally, how much credibility can we apply to a handful of people’s responses after chatting to them for 5 minutes?
 For everyone, an event will be a personal experience, it’s subjective.
 And it’s this subjectivity that affects how we can measure the impact, and therefore the success of each event.
 So how could we accurately measure the response of our delegates in relation to our goals?